CyberAdvisor/CanSpam/README.md

 This mail flow is an example to show you what is possible and is not intended as the final solution for anyone.

 ## How do I modify/use this?
-Download the script to your computer (must be an Apple) and open it with the Script Editor.
-From there, customize as you wish and then Save As (hold down the Option key) an Application instead of a script.
-Make sure to select the "stay open after run handler" checkbox.
-Move the application to your Applicaion Folder and run it.
-It will ask you for permission to access your email.
-Set the Option on the App to "Open at Login".
+1. Download the script to your computer (must be an Apple) and open it with the Script Editor.
+2. From there, customize as you wish and then Save As (hold down the Option key) an Application instead of a script.
+3. Make sure to select the "stay open after run handler" checkbox.
+4. Move the application to your Applicaion Folder and run it.
+5. It will ask you for permission to access your email.
+6. Right click on the running app in the dock and select "Options / Open at Login"